munstermedia/deploy-commander/README.md

 ## Best practices

 - In production encrypt the config files.
+- On unix based machines make sure the user directory (best to use deploy user) is encrypted/secured
 - Make sure if you make a backup of copy on your dev, that it's secured.
 - For production use a dedicated deployment environment.